material-components/material-components-ios/components/List/README.md

 // Step 1: Import the theming extension import MaterialComponents.MaterialList_Theming

 // Step 2: Create a shared container scheme.
-A shared scheme should be created once in your app so
+A shared scheme should be created once in your app and
-//         it can be shared with all components. let containerScheme = MDCContainerScheme()
+// shared with all components. let containerScheme = MDCContainerScheme()

 // Step 3: Apply the scheme to each cell - from within `collectionView(_:cellForItemAt:)`